2025 GAAHOF Inductees

 It was that fun and functionality that helped Perdue to win his race for governor of Georgia and contributed to his legacy of economic prosperity in the state.

-Perdue grew up on a farm in Bonaire, Georgia, and attributes his interest in flying to watching his neighbor land an aerial applicator on the flat highway in front of his family home.
+Perdue attributes his interest in flying to watching his neighbor land an aerial applicator aircraft on the flat highway in front of his family home.
 In 1967, when Perdue was 21, that neighbor became his first flight instructor.
-His first lessons came on a hand-prop plane with only basic gauges in the cockpit: RPM, altitude and a compass.
+His early lessons came on a hand-prop plane with only basic gauges in the cockpit: RPM, altitude and a compass.
 This gave him what he calls “good seat of the pants” flying experience.
 Perdue has been flying ever since.

 Enshrinement Banquet and Ceremony